REALTECH SmartCMDB

 Perfectly prepared for NIS2

-With its strict requirements, the Network and Information Security Directive 2 (NIS2) aims to strengthen the cyber security of critical infrastructures and boost the overall level of cybersecurity in the EU.
+With its strict requirements, the Network and Information Security Directive 2 (NIS2) aims to strengthen the cyber security of critical infrastructures and ensure a uniform level of cyber security in the EU.
 The deadline draws nearer, but many companies are still not fully prepared.
 Learn the most important facts about NIS2 and discover how a CMDB can help you with NIS2 compliance.

 What is NIS2?